alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-shm.md

   + Install [PowerShell v7.0 or above](<https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell>)
 + `Powershell` cross-platform modules
   + :maple_leaf: You can run `./deployment/CheckRequirements.ps1` to print out the commands needed to install any missing modules
-  + :warning: The version of the `AzureAD` module available from the standard Powershell Gallery only works on **Windows**.
+  + :warning: The version of the `AzureAD` module available from the standard Powershell Gallery only works on Windows.
 We therefore use a cross-platform module to ensure consistent functionality and behaviour on all platforms.
 + `Microsoft Remote Desktop`
   + ![macOS](https://img.shields.io/badge/-555?&logo=apple&logoColor=white) this can be installed from the [Apple store](https://apps.apple.com)
   + ![Windows](https://img.shields.io/badge/-555?&logo=windows&logoColor=white) this can be [downloaded from Microsoft](https://www.microsoft.com/en-gb/p/microsoft-remote-desktop/9wzdncrfj3ps)